yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-045_Address_Field_Leading_And_Trailing_Spaces.md

 # TC-045 – Verify Address field handles leading and trailing spaces

 ## 🧪 Test Steps
 1. Open Add New Address form
-2. Enter valid data in all required fields except Address
+2. Enter a valid country name
-3. Locate the "Address" field
+3. Enter a valid name
+4. Enter a valid mobile phone number
+5. Enter a valid ZIP code
-4. Enter an Address value with leading and trailing spaces
+6. Enter an Address value with leading and trailing spaces
    (e.g., "   Street ABC 123   ")
+7. Fill all other required fields
-5. Click on "Submit"
+8. Click on "Submit"

 ---

 ## ✅ Expected Result
 - System handles leading and trailing spaces appropriately
 - Address value is either:
   - trimmed automatically, or